newrelic/newrelic-quickstarts/CONTRIBUTING.md

 - A dashboard's name must be unique.
 After providing a name in the `dashboard.json` file, you can check if your dashboard's name already exists by running `yarn run check-dashboard-name-uniqueness`.
 - this [script](https://github.com/newrelic/newrelic-quickstarts/blob/main/utils/check_dashboard_name_uniqueness.ts) will check and notify you of duplicate dashboard names in the repository.
-- this script needs to run from the `Utils` directory.
+- this script needs to run from the `utils` directory.
 - As a best practice you should run this script when creating a new dashboard.

 #### Dashboard screenshots